Network as a Service (NaaS)

 Ramesh N G

-Ramesh, is Senior Director – Digital Network Security at Microland, with 22 years of experience in Enterprise networking, specializing in Software-Defined Networking, Network automation, and Data center networking.
+Ramesh, is Senior Director – Digital Networks Security at Microland, with 22 years of experience in Enterprise networking, specializing in Software-Defined Networking, Network automation, and Data center networking.
 Ramesh has accomplished many notable achievements, such as creating differentiation around Network operations, developing solutions for hybrid networking, and participating in various Industry forums like IEEE, Open Stack forum, and ONUG.
-At Microland, Ramesh is a remarkable driving force for innovative solutions and IP Building for Managed network services, contributing to developing solutions and services under Network and Cyber Security practice.
+At Microland, Ramesh is a remarkable driving force for innovative solutions and IP Building for Managed network services, contributing to developing solutions and services under Network and Cybersecurity practice.
 In his leisure time, he indulges in playing badminton and embarking on long-distance runs.
 Furthermore, he relishes taking extensive drives to explore picturesque locales.